yihui/yihui.org/content/en/2018-07-17-invisible-baby.md

 > Be kind: you don't know the constraints they have.

 This reminds me of a metaphor I have had on my mind for a long time: the "invisible baby".
-I rarely work when my little ones are crawling or running or yelling in my home office, but I did merge Github pull requests a couple of times with my right hand while holding a baby in my left hand.
+I rarely work when my little ones are crawling or running or yelling in my home office, but I did merge GitHub pull requests a couple of times with my right hand while holding a baby in my left hand.
 Those who send the pull requests won't see him, but that is one practical constraint I might have occasionally.

 Hopefully you will understand better why I prefer "[bite-sized pull requests](/en/2018/02/bite-sized-pull-requests/)" now.
 The moment the baby starts to cry, I'll have no choice but leave my computer immediately.